ahtotruu/accu-essential-books-wiki/Programming-in-General.md

 #### The Pragmatic Programmer (Andrew Hunt & David Thomas)
 Reviewed by: [Francis Glassborow (12-3)](http://accu.org/index.php?module=bookreviews&func=search&rid=1148)

+If you're looking a densely-packed book chock full of sound advice about all manner of topics relevant to the development of a software product you can't go far wrong with this.

 #### The Practice of Programming (Brian W. Kernighan & Rob Pike)
 Reviewed by: [Francis Glassborow (11-4)] (http://accu.org/index.php?module=bookreviews&func=search&rid=166) and [Chris Hills (12-2)](http://accu.org/index.php?module=bookreviews&func=search&rid=419)

+This book is in a similar vein to The Pragmatic Programmer but with a bias that would be more suitable to a C/C++ audience.
+It too covers a vast range of programming topics.

 #### Refactoring: Improving the Design of Existing Code (Martin Fowler)
 Reviewed by: [Roger Orr (14-2)](http://accu.org/index.php?module=bookreviews&func=search&rid=1773) and [James Roberts (15-4)](http://accu.org/index.php?module=bookreviews&func=search&rid=1614)